vkhazin/multicloud-courseware/README.md

 There is a number of possible solutions for maintaining cloud interoperability:

 * Run all workloads on virtual machines without a dependency on cloud-specific services
-* Run all workloads in containers leveraging [Kubernetes](https://kubernetes.io/)
+* Host workloads in containers leveraging [Kubernetes](https://kubernetes.io/)
-* Rely on a 3rd party Platform-as-a-Service e.g. [Pivotal Cloud Foundry](https://pivotal.io/platform)
+* Utilize Platform-as-a-Service deployment model with common denominator runtimes
 * Introduce an adapter pattern into your software to abstract business logic from cloud-specific code

 The purpose of this course is to analyze the pros and cons of the different approaches